thmxv/tx-lang-cxx/README.md

 ## Backlog

+- Allow forward declaration of global fn without var/let
+- Reserve type, abstract, override and final keywords
+- Move Global info from VM to Parser, keep parser inbetween repl evals
+- Cleanup is_trivally_relocatable, use tag in class
 - Better float formatting: 1.0e20 instead of 1.e20
-- Fix find_if and ranges not compiling with containers
 - check arity/signature of native fn
-- error when assigning to constant golbal
-- forbid global redeclaration
-- forbid global redefinition, unless in REPL
-- allow "var a = a;" in the case of shadowing and not assigning to self
 - better and more conform error messages. compile and runtime
 - Fix TODOs in the code
 - replace runtime errors by compile time (keep runtime error in degug)